 Teacher awareness of ECARP was largely nominal rather than functional.
 Twenty-five teachers (73.5%) reported some awareness of ECARP or related reading initiatives, but only 11 (32.4%) demonstrated clear understanding of ECARP objectives, assessment expectations, and operational procedures.
 Fourteen had heard of ECARP but lacked deep understanding, while nine had limited or no awareness.
 T2 explained, “I’m aware that we have several reading policies and subsequent activities that embody reading but I didn’t know that it all came originally from the ECARP.”
 T9 similarly stated, “I’ve been hearing about the ECARP before, yet I was not fully aware that it had something to do with reading or making a child a reader.”
 Teachers frequently conflated ECARP with DEAR, Catch-up Fridays, the 3Bs Initiative, and school-coined programs such as DREAM, Binnadang, and DARNA.

 The distinction between nominal and functional awareness is central to the study.
 Nominal awareness means that teachers recognize the policy name or associate it with a general reading mandate.
 Functional awareness means that teachers can describe the program’s objectives, assessment expectations, remediation procedures, and reporting standards.
 The data suggest that ECARP’s name and related reading slogans circulated more successfully than its operational details.
 This difference is consequential because implementation fidelity cannot be inferred from name recognition alone.
+This is not considered a qualitative analysis.
+Reframe design or analysis.

 Table 1.
 Teacher Awareness and Understanding of ECARP